 Capital assets, which include land, buildings, building improvements, equipment, and vehicles, are reported in the applicable governmental columns in the government-wide financial statements.
-Capital assets are defined by the Authority as assets with an initial cost of \$5,000 or more and an estimated useful life in excess of three years for all assets other than equipment.
+Capital assets are defined by the Authority as assets with an initial cost of \$10,000, or \$5,000 for Federal grant funded capital assets, and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost.
 Donated capital assets are recorded at estimated fair value at the date of donation.